Instagram post about ‘Satanic Services’ at Naval Academy causes stir

-The U.S. Naval Academy in Annapolis, Md. was forced to clarify an email that leaked this week offering midshipmen “satanic religious services” in the school’s yard.
+The U.S. Naval Academy in Annapolis, Md., was forced to clarify an email that leaked this week offering midshipmen “Satanic religious services” in the school’s yard.

 An email sent on Oct.
-8 was excerpted to Instagram drunkoldgrad, an account purporting to be owned by, “A modest and very good looking West Pointer.”
+8 was posted to the Instagram drunkoldgrad, an account purportedly owned by, “A modest and very good looking West Pointer.”
+West Point, N.Y., is the location of the U.S. Military Academy, where Army cadets are trained prior to commissioning.

-The post shows a screenshot of an email addressed to midshipmen at the Annapolis, Md., service academy alerting them to “satanic services … on the yard” where they could participate in discussions on “Satanic Philosophy.”
+The post shows a screenshot of an email addressed to midshipmen at the Annapolis, Md., service academy alerting them to “Satanic Services … on the yard” where they could participate in discussions on “Satanic Philosophy.”

 After concerns were raised online, Academy spokeswoman Cmdr.
 Alana Garas confirmed the email’s authenticity but said it had not been properly signed off on and that certain midshipmen — who are part of the IRS-recognized religion The Satanic Temple — had wanted a space on campus to practice their faith.